COMP6900/COMP6900.github.io/pages/Lectures/lec2.md

 - Most things are drag and droppable, and use of the GUI instead of the underlying code is recommended, unless you aren't a human

 By default, we use rust-std and the terraformer3d library (wrappers around wgpu and etc).
 Offers great performance.
 But I want rei to also be an option as well as reiscript for lua-like scripting on a 'finished' game.

+## User Testing

+Unlike other software, Games are very high level and should require proper user testing like alpha/beta tests to gauge the performance, playability, fun, etc. in detail.

+Unit testing and integration testing can still help out a lot to make sure you have the proper logic and no weird software bugs.
+When using a game engine, it may be a bit harder to test for edge cases so the engine itself has to do it well.

+## Supporting Tools: Blender

+It would be great to have a program like blender run on an OS.
+Technically you dont need blender to run to use blender models, i.e. `.blend` files or any exported files from blender on another platform.
+The web itself or any vnc server can offer something similar to the actual experience, just worse quality.

+- Design 3D models in blender and any skeletal animations

+For stuff like textures or mocap, you'd want to use other software.
+Though there are extensions to do them in blender.

+## Supporting Tools: 3D Model Painters

+It would also be great to have something that is optimised for painting large/complex 3D models.
+Perhaps ways to draw well, and in layers.
+Perhaps separating different meshes apart to color in things at a time.
+Ways to make normal maps, height maps, baking textures into the model itself rather than as a separate asset.

+## Supporting Tools: VR Viewer

+VR is very cool and having something to test out VR within the PC or connect it to the PC for debugging/soft running a game would be great.